gyulanemeth/bluefox.email/docs/api/subscriber-lists.md

 Full reference for the **Subscriber Lists** resource in the bluefox.email API.
 See the [API overview](/docs/api/) for authentication, the response envelope, and pagination.

+> **API reference.** For a narrative walkthrough with code samples of the legacy flat-URL subscriber endpoints, see [Subscriber List Management](/docs/api/subscriber-list-management).

 ## List subscriber lists

 `GET /v1/projectId/{projectId}/subscriber-lists`